-Cristiano is Lecturer in Interaction Design and Director of the MSc\MA in Interaction and Experience Design.
-He is senior member of the Interaction Design Centre.
-His research lies at the intersection of social science and design.
-He is interested in design theory and practices and has worked in different application areas: Health and Self Care, Web2.0, open hardware and software, and social innovation.
-He is interested in exploring the role of new emerging computing paradigms (e.g ubiquitous and physical computing, IoT, Mobile and augmented/virtual reality) and participatory methods to design and research FOR and WITH autistic individuals.
+Cristiano is Associate Professor in Interaction Design and Director of the Interaction Design Centre.
+He is a social scientist working at the intersection of design and computer science.
+He is interested in design theory and practices, participatory and collaborative design and research practices, inclusion, and sustainability.
+He has worked in different application areas: Health and Self Care, Web2.0, open hardware and software, and social innovation.
+He is interested in exploring the role of new emerging computing paradigms and participatory methods to design and research FOR and WITH autistic individuals.
+He is concerned with inclusive understanding of neurodiversity

 Andreas Grabrucker is a Lecturer in the Biological Sciences department of the University of Limerick and is a Principal Investigator in the Bio Materials cluster of the Bernal Institute.
 He is also member of the Health Research Institute of the University of Limerick.
 His topic of research is Translational Neuroscience – From model system for brain disorders to Nanomedicine.
 His team investigates the biological substrate of brain disorders such as Autism and then tries to build model systems with comparable properties outside the body.
 He is particularly focused on non-genetic factors triggering Autism Spectrum Disorders.